 Sometimes.
 And that "sometimes" is the whole problem.

-The Zhumanizer independent test across 8 detectors tells the clearest story.
-Against GPTZero, Humbot achieved 81.8% success.
-Not bad.
-Against Copyleaks, 72.7%.
-Decent.
-But against Originality.ai: just 45.5%.
-And against Sapling: only 54.5%.
-The tool's performance swings by nearly 55 percentage points depending on which detector you're facing.
+Independent testing across multiple detectors tells the clearest story.
+Humbot can hold its own against GPTZero and Copyleaks, then collapse against Originality.ai and Sapling.
+Its performance swings by tens of percentage points depending on which detector you're facing.
 That's not reliability.
 That's roulette.

-For Turnitin specifically, one independent test found Humbot's output flagged as 100% AI by GPTZero, ZeroGPT, and Turnitin simultaneously.
+For Turnitin specifically, some independent testers have seen Humbot's output flagged as fully AI-generated by GPTZero, ZeroGPT, and Turnitin simultaneously.
 That's a worst-case scenario, sure.
 But worst cases matter when your grade is on the line.
-The AnalyticsInsight test (December 2025) painted a rosier picture, claiming Humbot "passed detectors 95% of the time."
-But other testers consistently found much lower numbers, suggesting significant variance in how the tool performs across different inputs and detectors.
+Other reviews paint a rosier picture, with some claiming Humbot passes detectors the large majority of the time.
+The gap between those accounts is the point: results vary enormously across inputs and detectors.

-Here's the thing.
-The Perkins et al. (2024) study found that AI detectors start with a baseline accuracy of just 39.5%, and adversarial techniques reduce that by 17.4% on average.
+There's a structural reason a humanizer can work at all.
+The Perkins et al. (2024) study found that AI detectors start from a baseline accuracy of roughly 39.5%, and that adversarial techniques erode it further (to roughly 17.4% on average), with Turnitin showing the single largest drop.
 A great humanizer exploits those weaknesses consistently.
 Humbot exploits them sometimes.
 That's the difference between a tool you can trust and a tool you have to babysit.

 If your school uses Turnitin (and most do), you need a tool that consistently scores under 5% AI, not one that might hit 0% or might hit 100% depending on the topic and the day.